J Wrist Surg 2025; 14(04): 314-321

 Authors' Contributions

-I confirm that all authors have made a substantial contribution to the concept and design of this work and acquisition, analysis, and interpretation of data; that they have all been involved in the review process and approved the final version for submission.
+All authors have made a substantial contribution to the concept and design of this work and acquisition, analysis, and interpretation of data.
+They have all been involved in the review process and approved the final version for submission.
 In addition, D.J.B. initiated and supervised the project.
 H.S.J. collected the clinical information from the departmental database.
 T.J. and G.K. performed the analysis of explanted material.
 All authors contributed to the writing of the manuscript.

 There is no patient identifiable information or images within this submission and as a result informed consent has not been obtained.